 CIC strongly believes in inclusive practices for learning of languages.
 The majority of students at CIC are ESOL students.
 Currently, the beginning ESOL students are given extra support in the ESOL class, and the intermediate and advanced students are in the mainstream class with push-in support when appropriate.
 Our teachers are proficient in the use of ESOL strategies that will allow students to access the curriculum.
 A resource bank of such strategies is in place, and classroom teachers have access to the strategies.
 The ESOL Department works directly with classroom teachers to ensure best practices are in place in every classroom.

-Students in Grades PN-5 enjoy a wide variety of special classes.
+Students in Grades N-5 enjoy a wide variety of special classes.
 All students take part in p.e., music, art, library, and Spanish Language (PrK-5), and our PreN-K students all participate in our newly developed Sensory Motor Integration Program, taught by a private Occupational Therapist.
 CIC also outsources private Occupational Therapy as well as Speech and Language Development lessons with private licensed specialists.
 Private sessions are often held on campus for those students identified in need of these services.

-Sensory Motor Integration: As part of CIC’s dedication to whole-child education, CIC employs the Sensory Motor Intergration Program from Pre-nursery through to Grade One.
+Sensory Motor Integration: As part of CIC’s dedication to whole-child education, CIC employs the Sensory Motor Intergration Program from Nursery through to Grade One.
 This program helps children enhance visual, auditory, tactile, kinesthetic, and fine motor skills.
 It is a child-centered learning approach that uses simultaneous multi-sensory activities to promote appropriate muscular and brain development.
 The classes are provided by a licensed occupational therapist in a forty-five minute session.
 We have excellent facilities for this program.
 Private sessions for individual students can be arranged.